 Moving on with Chapter 1.

 Strangely, Peeta, the boy with the bread, (who is a whiz with fire.
-He coaxed fire out of damp branch and even Katniss can’t do that although she is the Girl on Fire) the one that had no knowledge of hunting or killing, started the ball rolling by confessing his tragic love story on national television which resulted to a chain of very strange consequences, uprisings included.
-He didn’t even expect to live in The Hunger Games, didn’t expect to win the girl in Catching Fire and went crazy in Mockingjay.
-This is the price he paid for being in love.
+He coaxed fire out of damp branches and even Katniss can’t do that although curiously she is the Girl on Fire) the one that had no knowledge of hunting or killing, started the ball rolling by confessing his tragic love story on national television which resulted to a chain of very strange consequences, rules changed and uprisings included.
+He didn’t even expect to live by the end of The 74th Hunger Games, didn’t expect to win the girl in Catching Fire (Everything: his life, his love, his future, that’s what he gave Katniss and expected nothing in return) and went crazy in Mockingjay (he lost his most prized possession: his mind.)
+He lost his entire family, half of his leg, his identity but he provided a spark that liberated Panem.
+Without his love, nothing of the sort would happen.
+Can you imagine such power?
+This is the price he had paid for being in love.

 The kids issue came up early and Katniss clearly stated that she doesn’t want any.
 Her constant reasoning was the Games.
-She reinforced the idea in Catching Fire while considering Gale.
-She even said that it was ‘a mistake’ if she and Gale had children but convinced that Peeta would definitely be better parent.
-Since Peeta cannot procreate alone, it’s quite safe to assume his choice had always been Katniss.
-Peeta, on the other hand thought Katniss would be a great mother seeing her fierce love with her sibling and how she protects her anyway she could.
-In a way they both see the full potential the other could grow into.
+She seemed adamant that love is weakness.
+She sees her mother as a victim of it.
+She reinforced the idea of not having children with Gale (while pretending to be pregnant with Peeta’s child and had no problem with it).
+She even said that it was ‘a mistake’ if she and Gale had children but convinced that Peeta would definitely be a better parent.
+Since Peeta cannot procreate alone, it’s quite safe to assume his choice had always included Katniss.
+Peeta, on the other hand thought Katniss would be a great mother seeing her fierce love with her sibling and how she protects Prim anyway she could.
+In a way they both obviously admire the qualities that the other has and see the full potential he/she could grow into.
 Her little imagination in Catching Fire brought the reality in the Epilogue.
 I think she never subconsciously considered Gale as her romantic partner.

 In the first book, The Hunger Games, Katniss made it clear that she doesn’t have anything romantic between her and Gale.
 But towards the end she was not very consistent with her affirmation in the first chapter.
 Not that I don’t trust her but she’s very slow in processing feelings or meanings.
 I think she was not ready to like Peeta or to feel something towards him but she did anyway despite all of her reminding herself not to.

 As a person who treats any relationship as a transaction (Gale and her has a symbiotic kind of relationship, both benefit from the other) she cannot comprehend kindness and that focused her attention to him, subconsciously.
 She had wondered why since then.
 If we examine her relationship with Gale, she actually didn’t trust him immediately.
 It took her months to return a smile.
 They weren’t even in a life and death situation, not even in a competition and there were plenty of preys abound in the woods.
 What took her so long to trust Gale?
 Was it because he’s a stranger?
-But the funny thing with Peeta was that he was also a stranger and a very treacherous one at it, too.
-They’re in a game to fight to the death and she has to remind herself to not trust him again and again.
+But the funny thing with Peeta was that he was also a stranger and a very treacherous one at it, too but she has a strong instinct to trust him.
+Although they’re in a game to fight to the death, she has to remind herself to not trust him again and again.

 I think she has a special spot for him since they were young, that day when she was sprawled under the apple tree waiting to die and that was what she meant by ‘it would have happened anyway.’
 It has always been him.